jeremander/milieux/README.md

 milieux doc serve -p my_package
 ```

+This uses [mkdocs](https://www.mkdocs.org), [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), and [mkdocs-api-autonav](https://github.com/tlambert03/mkdocs-api-autonav/) to produce the documentation.

+#### Customization

-This uses the [pdoc](https://pdoc.dev/docs/pdoc.html) library to generate documentation.
-At present, `milieux` does not expose much in the way of customization, but perhaps it will in the future.
+`milieux` does not (yet) expose much in the way of customization, but some things may be controlled using [jinja](https://jinja.palletsprojects.com/) templates.

+To customize the `mkdocs` settings, you can provide a jinja YAML template file to `--config-template`.
+The default is [doc_template.yml.jinja](milieux/doc/doc_template.yml.jinja).

+To customize the home page (`index.html`), you can provide a jinja Markdown template file to `--home-template`.
+The default is [home_template.md.jinja](milieux/doc/home_template.md.jinja).

+Two template variables may be used within the templates.
+Their values will be passed in based on other command-line arguments:

+- `SITE_NAME`: based on `--site-name` (if provided), or the distro/package name (if there is only one), or the default name "API Docs" otherwise.
+- `PKG_PATHS`: list of paths to each of the packages to be included in the reference docs.
+This is derived from the list of distros, requirements, and packages provided by the user.

 ### `config`: Manage configurations